Pepsi-11-code/LogiTalk/README.md

 # LogiTalk
-An a Chat Programm from Internet "Logika" School! (posted as a student)
+An a Chat Programm from Internet "Logika" School! (published as a student)